 smaller dog breeds, their size contributes to their long life expectancy.

 Whippet collies are susceptible to a range of health problems such as epilepsy and hip dysplasia.
-The risk of epilepsy comes from the dog’s Whippet side and is one of the leading causes of death for Whippets.
+The risk of epilepsy comes from the dog’s Whippet side and is one of the most common problems for Whippets.
 They are also at risk for collie eye anomaly, a genetic eye condition that affects Border Collies.
-This can lead to blindness later in life.

 Collie/Whippet mixes really offer you the best of both worlds.
 You will get the friendly nature of the whippet combined with the unrivaled intellect of a collie.